DEFRA/ffc-development-guide/docs/source-code.md

 ```

 ### Readme
 A `README.md` should be added to initialise the repository.
 As work begins on the repository, the README should adhere to [FFC documentation standards](documentation-standards.md).

 ## Branching strategies
 FFC aims to be a true DevOps programme with capability to deliver value often and rapidly.

 To support this, there are two branching strategy options, `Feature branch development` and `Trunk based development`.
 Feature branch development should be preferred as it has significantly lower risk and promotes more collaboration.
 However, there may be some scenarios where a trunk based development approach can deliver more value.

 ### Feature branch development
 With feature branch development, all feature development should take place in a dedicated branch instead of the master branch.

 This allows multiple developers to work on a feature whilst protecting the master branch.

 New branches should be created from master for both feature development and bug fixes.

 ![Feature branch development](/docs/images/feature-branch-development.png)

 #### Pros
-- more control over Master​
+- more control over Master
-- increased opportunity for collaboration through pull requests​
+- increased opportunity for collaboration through pull requests
-- broken builds can automatically be kept out of Master​
+- broken builds can automatically be kept out of Master
-- supports remote working and a experience variation​
+- supports remote working and a experience variation
-- features can be tested in isolated PR environment before approval​
+- features can be tested in isolated PR environment before approval

 #### Cons
 - feature branches can be long lived